Original Douay-Rheims 1582–1610 First English Vulgate Translation

 28 He that casteth a stone on high, it will fall upon his head: & the deceitful stroke will divide the wounds of the deceitful.

-29 He that diggeth a pit, shall fall into it: and he that setteth a stone for his neighbour, shall stumble on it: & he that layeth a snare for an other, shall perish in it.
+29 He that diggeth a pit, shall fall into it: and he that setteth a stone for his neighbour, shall stumble on it: & he that layeth a snare for another, shall perish in it.

 30 To a man that doth most wicked counsel, it shall be turned upon himself, and he shall not know from whence it cometh to him.